thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 ![Form](/assets/scraping-by-example-ajax-pagination/form.png)

-Next, open the Chrome developer tools so we can caputre and investigate the requests sent when the form is submitted.
+Next, open the Chrome developer tools so we can capture and study the requests sent when the form is submitted.

 Open the Chrome developer tools by selecting View > Developer > Developer Tools